-Fundamentals of Health I
+111 Fundamentals of Health I

 This course provides an introduction to perspectives of health from a range of arts and science disciplines.
 Emphasis is on how health, wellness, illness, and disability have been conceptualized and constructed.
 Students will compare and contrast social and medical models of health across different historical periods, societies and cultures.
-Tutorials will develop applied skills for university success in health studies.
-Three credits and tutorial.
+Credit will be granted for only one of HLTH 111 and HLTH 101.
+Three credits.

-Fundamentals of Health II
+112 Fundamentals of Health II

 This course builds on HLTH 101, challenging students to consider systematic variations in the distribution of health, health equity, and social justice among individuals, groups, populations, and societies.
 Various biological determinants that underpin health, illness, disease, pain, and defect are examined.
 Various explanations of social determinants that affect health, well-being, illness, and disability are a focus.
 The relevance of determinants of health in the global context is introduced.
-Prerequisite: HLTH 101.
-Three credits and tutorial.
+Credit will be granted for only one of HLTH 112 and HLTH 102.
+Prerequisite: HLTH 101 or 111.
+Three credits.

-Health Across the Lifespan I
+201 Health Across the Lifespan I